Ben on a hill

 I’ve played piano, organ and synths with some great bands and artists: Jont, Little Fish, Dogs Running Free, Candy Says, Gaz Coombes, Max Blansjaar.
 I’ve occasionally played my own songs too.

-I’m a Director of Engineering at Bandcamp, where I’ve been working for ten years.
-First I answered emails, then I wrote Ruby code, now I have meetings.
-I love that I get to work with such smart, curious and socially conscious music nerds.
+I worked at Bandcamp for thirteen years.
+First I answered emails, then I wrote Ruby code, then I had meetings.
+It was amazing to work with such smart, curious and socially conscious music nerds.
 My Bandcamp collection is here, my tape collection is on a shelf in my house and my recommendations for you right now are Ada Lea, Katie Von Schleicher and Magana.

 And now I own a 1974 VW camper called Dusty.
 I’ve reached Peak Dad.